tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Show opens with host "OG" Michael HT entering the ring.
 He hypes up the crowd.
 Referee Karol Górski is introduced and the announcements for first match start.

+Timestamps refer to the YouTube video linked in the [References](#references) section, and mark the start of wrestler entrances, not the opening bell.

 #### Triple Threat Match: Gustav Gryffin (w/Jakob Sigmarsson) v Nick Schreier v Samson

+Timestamp: `1:01:07`

 Gryffin makes his entrance accompanied by Sigmarsson to a chorus of boos and "get the f*** out" chants.
 Nick Schreier hits the ring to a moderate pop, while Samson enters to a large pop.
 He's over with the crowd big time.